 21. Liberty Men.-Caps will be worn for walking out in temperate climates.
-No. 2 (or No. 6) dress will be worn for leave except on Sundays in Home Waters, and when serving at Royal Marine Establishments, when the cloth tunic is to be worn with No. 2 dress.
-A serge tunic may, however, be worn in lieu of the cloth tunic when great coats are worn.
-The great coat may be worn in wet and cold weather.
+No. 2 or No. 6a dress will be worn for leave.
+The great coat may be worn in wet or cold weather.
 Short canes are to be carried when walking out.
-Bundles are not to be carried in the streets; when it is necessary to take a few things on shore, the haversack, kitbag or pack, may be utilised, or a small neat paper parcel may be carried.
+Bundles are not to be carried in the streets; when it is necessary to take a few things on shore, the haversack, kit bag or pack may be utilised, or a small neat paper parcel may be carried.